seralouk/Anonymization_Toolbox/README.md

 - ### This is my personal anonymization toolbox.

-- It created IDs for patients.
+- It creates IDs for patients.
 - It can handle missing data e.g. names
 - It uses similarity measures.